Schepp/schepp.dev/posts/leaving-out-the-alt-attribute.md

     <img src="/img/twitter-sime-vidas-alt-attribute.png" alt="Screenshot of Šime Vidas' tweet">
 </noscript>

-Basically, what Šime is asking is if `alt` could not be left out if the corresponding image is being described through other technical means, i.e. a `<figcation>`.
+Basically, what Šime is asking is if `alt` could not be left out if the corresponding image is being described through other technical means, i.e. a `<figcaption>`.

 As most commentators correctly answered: seen from the accessibility stand point you cannot leave it out.
 This is due to the different use cases between `alt` and `<figcaption>`: